Stock image: iOlogue InHouse. Prompt: Anchen Coetzee.

 Posted in De Kaap Echo by Lynette Spencer on 25 April, 2025 at 5:58 p.m.

 In the hills and streets of Barberton, stories cling to the stone and soil as tightly as the roots of the surrounding bushveld.
-One such tale belongs to a man whose name is not on every lips, yet his brushstrokes remain part of the town's visual heritage.
+One such tale belongs to a man whose name is not on everyone's lips, yet his brushstrokes remain part of the town's visual heritage.
 Conrad Frederick Genal was more than a traveller.
 He was an artist, a storyteller and a wanderer whose path through Africa was painted as vividly on its walls as it was written in history.

 Genal’s journey to Barberton began, quite literally, by jumping ship.
 Born in Germany, he later joined the French Foreign Legion but found himself restless for a different life.
 Seeking freedom beyond the confines of military service, he deserted, making his way to Africa.
 With little more than his talent for painting, he travelled from settlement to settlement, offering his skills in exchange for shelter and a meal.